#1 We’ll talk—a lot.

 Q: I’m not in pain.
 Would I still benefit from an appointment?

 Yes!
 Pain is only one indicator of a problem, and some issues can be prevented or caught sooner by looking at symptoms other than pain.
 For example, bowel issues can be a window into a pelvic floor issue, but they don’t always involve pain.
-You definitely do not need to wait until you’re in pain to get support for your pelvic floor issues!
+You do not need to wait until you’re in pain to get support for your pelvic health issues!

 Q: Can I exercise during pregnancy?